GoogleChrome/web.dev/src/site/content/en/metrics/cls/index.md

   while the image is loading.
 Note that you can also use the [unsized-media feature policy](https://github.com/w3c/webappsec-feature-policy/blob/master/policies/unsized-media.md) to force this behavior in browsers that support feature policies.
-And in the future you'll be able to use the [intrinsicSize attribute](https://github.com/WICG/intrinsicsize-attribute) to more easily address this issue.
 - **Never insert content above existing content, except in response to a user interaction.** This ensures any layout shifts that occur are expected.
 - **Prefer transform animations to animations of properties that trigger layout